-Once a child becomes short-sighted (myopic), their blurred long-distance vision tends to get worse over time.
+Once a child becomes short-sighted (also called near-sighted or myopic), their blurred long-distance vision tends to get worse over time.
 However there are ways to slow down this worsening, called myopia control or myopia management.

 When your child is myopic, we have to firstly think about correcting their blurred distance vision, which we can do with spectacles or contact lenses.
 You can read more about spectacle lens options, contact lens options and the safety of contact lenses in children via the links.
 So far, the vast amount of myopia control research indicates that myopia controlling contact lenses offer better effectiveness for slowing down the worsening of childhood myopia than spectacles.
 However your child may not be ready or suitable for contact lenses, or special contact lens designs may not be available in your country or from your eye care practitioner.
 There is a special type myopia control spectacle design which seems to be just as good as contact lenses to slow myopia progression, but it’s only available in some Asian countries.